 Carolynne Harris is a museum planner and industry specialist with more than 25 years of experience in the field.
-She joined Arts Consulting Group (ACG) in 2016 as Vice President to lead ACG’s new Museum Planning practice and enhance its Denver presence.
-Throughout her career Ms. Harris has planned, executed, and implemented a vast array of museum initiatives including renovations and expansions, and she has excelled in developing rich content for deeply engaging visitor experiences.
+She joined ACG in 2016 as Vice President to lead ACG’s new Museum Planning practice and enhance its Denver presence.
+Throughout her career Ms. Harris has planned, executed, and implemented a vast array of museum initiatives, including renovations and expansions, and she has excelled in developing rich content for deeply engaging visitor experiences.

 Prior to joining ACG, Ms. Harris founded and led Carolynne Harris Museum Consulting.
 The firm focused on providing strategic, creative, technical, operational, and three-dimensional communication expertise to cultural experiences in all stages of development, resulting in more than $100 million of built visitor experiences.
 Her clients have included the College Football Hall of Fame, U.S. Capitol Visitors Center, Center for Puppetry Arts, and Earl Scruggs Center: Music & Stories from the American South.